Leadership Starts Here!

-Being an OA Leader is one of the most valuable things you can do to help next year's freshmen class have a successful transition into Princeton.
-OA Leaders are role models and mentors for more that 60% of the incoming class.
+Being an OA Leader is one of the most valuable things you can do to help next year's first year class have a successful transition into Princeton.
+OA Leaders are role models and mentors for 50% of the incoming class.
 Ask anyone you know who is an OA Leader (and there are more than 300 of them on campus) and they'll tell you it's an absolutely incredible experience.
-Any student can learn the skills needed to lead a group on an OA Trip and with the diversity of trips we offer (base camp, biking, backpacking, canoeing, rock climbing, sustainable farming) there's a trip for you.
+Any student can learn the skills needed to lead a group on an OA Trip and, with the diversity of trips we offer (base camp, biking, backpacking, canoeing, rock climbing, sustainable farming), there's a trip for you.
 Don't miss out on this special Princeton experience.
-Train to become an OA Leader this semester.
+Train to become an OA Leader this semester!

-We offer two formats for Leader Training, one is to take the various classes on a weekly basis over the entire semester or you can opt for FastTrack and complete all of the classes over Fall Break, Intersession, or Spring Break.
-After you've completed all the required coursework, you can take your Leader Training Trip in January over Intersession or after exams in May.
+We offer two formats for Leader Training: taking the various classes on a weekly basis over the entire semester or completing all of the classes over Fall Break, Wintersession, or Spring Break (the 'FastTrack' program).
+After you've completed all the required coursework, you can take your Leader Training Trip in January over Wintersession or after exams in May (and possibly Spring Break).

 Outdoor Action encourages all students, faculty, and staff to participate in the OA Leader Training Program.
 OA’s Leader Training Program is considered one of the most comprehensive in the nation and has been imitated by numerous other schools.
-We offer training both for Wilderness Trip Leaders and for Community Service Leader training for those interested in doing community service with urban youth.
-You can sign up for all OA Leader Training and Community Service Leader Training activities at the OA TripStore.
+You can sign up for all Leader Training activities at My.Princeton.edu

 Impact of OA Leaders

 Watch the video to learn out more about the incredibly positive impact that OA Leaders have on incoming freshmen and how much OA Leaders learn and grow from being part of the program.

 - Why Being an OA Leader is so valuable - leaders reflect on their experience